 Q: We have had some people comment that a few areas are quite grassy and appear untidy at the moment, with little sign of wildflowers.
 Can you explain this please?

-However, we have recorded the presence of many wildflowers within the seeded verges already, despite the adverse weather, which should develop into a better picture of floral diversity next year and in subsequent years.
-We will be tidying up these verges and in July or August cutting these to about three to four inches in height, leaving the cuttings temporarily and removing them after flower seed has fallen.
-This also helps control weeds and encourages healthier root and shoot development.
+However, we have recorded the presence of many wildflowers within the seeded verges already, which should develop into a better picture of floral diversity next year and in subsequent years.

 Q: So we can expect to see lots of colourful flowers in these areas in the coming months and years?